lowrie/physim/README.md

 > export PYTHONPATH=this_directory_path
 ```

-## Running the Euler solver
+## Running the solvers

+The `euler` and `trt` solvers have the same procedure for running and analyzing their results.
+In this section, we will use the `euler` solver as an example.
-There are two scripts main scripts
+For the `euler` solver, there are two scripts main scripts

 * `euler/driver.py`: Runs the Euler solver for a single case.
 * `euler/benchmarks.py`: Runs the Euler solver for a series of test cases.